datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter3.md

 ```

 The Pipe operator `%>%` allows you to pipe the output from one function to the input of another function.
-Instead of nesting functions (reading from the inside to the outside), the idea of of piping is to read the functions from left to right.
-Have a look at the following two commands that are completely equivalent:
+Instead of nesting functions (reading from the inside to the outside), the idea of piping is to read the functions from left to right.
+Have a look at the following two examples that are completely equivalent:

 ```{r , include=TRUE}
 # EXAMPLE 1: Inefficient method